AntonyMoes/github-autodeploy-bot/README.md

 Go bot based on Github webhookes

 - Uses webhookes.json as config file
-- If configured right (using bash scripts) can even deploy new versions itself!
+- If configured right (using bash scripts) can even deploy new versions of itself!

 ### webhookes.json example